boscho87/facebook-connector/README.md

 Some things to do:

+* Crate a cool Icon
 * Create a translation for the german language
-* Crate a cool Icon
+* Codeguideline fixes
+* Finish the Documentation
 * Testing
 * Bugfixing
-* Codeguideline fixes
 * Release it
-* Finish the Documentation
-* Add more features
+* Add more features [Ideas]-[priority 1=high 5=low]
+    - Get Events from Facebook  - 2 (CronJobbed Task)
+    - Add possibility to choose user to post - 5
+    - Show Likes(and like infos) to an entry on the Website - 2
+    - etc. (contact me if you have an idea)

 Brought to you by [Simon Müller itsCoding](https://www.itscoding.ch)